admiral-puri/Amazon_Product_Tracker/README.md

 # Amazon_Product_Tracker

-This Python program track Amazon Products and their availability repetitively until its price comes under given desired price and then notifies user with an email implemented using Web Scrapping and Multi-threading.
+A web application that track Amazon Products and their availability repetitively until its price comes under given desired price and then notifies user with an email implemented using Web Scraping.

 ## Requirements:
  * Flask
  * Python3
  * Requests
  * BeautifulSoup
+ * Selenium

  ## Working of Program is Shown with Images
  ### User Interface